 What is a commission agreement?

-A commission agreement is a contract signed between two parties, the purchaser and the real estate agency, in which the parties agree on the commission to be paid after the sale.
+A commission agreement is a contract signed between two parties, the vendor and the real estate agency, in which the parties agree on the commission to be paid at the sale.

 What is a cortijo?